Guinea Pig Hay

 Storage comes next.
 Once the hay is baled it needs to be stored in the correct manner to allow the hay to remain dry and the air to circulate around it.
 Done wrong, mold can turn a great crop into something only suitable to be used as bedding instead of fodder, so it really is an essential part of the process.

-Different Types of Guinea Pig Hay
+Different Types of Hay for Guinea Pigs

 Guinea pig hay can be found in two different types: